KMOG

-KMOG (1420 kHz, "Rim Country Radio") is a commercial AM radio station licensed to Payson, Arizona.
-It is owned by Farrell Enterprises LLC, and airs a full-service country music format.
+KMOG (1420 AM, "Rim Country Radio") is a commercial radio station licensed to Payson, Arizona, United States.
+It is owned by Farrell Enterprises LLC, and airs a full-service/country music format.
 The studios and transmitter are on East Taylor Parkway in Payson.

-KMOG is a daytimer station.
-By day, it is powered at 3,000 watts non-directional.
-But to protect other stations from interference on 1430 AM, KMOG goes off the air at night.
 Programming is heard around the clock on 250-watt FM translator K277BX at 103.3 MHz in Star Valley.